-$5\underline{4}$.1.
-Prior to administering immunizations, a pharmacist shall submit an application supplied by the Board for review and approval of the Board, providing that all of the requirements of section $4\underline{3}$.1. have been met.
+- 4.1.
+Prior to administering immunizations, a pharmacist shall submit an application supplied by the Board for review and approval of the Board, providing that all of the requirements of section 3.1. have been met.
 The application shall be submitted along with a required fee of \$10.00.
-Provided all requirements of section $4\underline{3}$.1. have been met and the required fee is received, the Board shall issue the pharmacist a registration to administer immunizations.
-Registrations shall expire biennially on June 30 of year in which the pharmacist's license to practice pharmacy expires.
+Provided all requirements of section 3.1. have been met and the required fee is received, the Board shall issue the pharmacist a registration to administer immunizations.
+Registrations shall expire biennially on June 30 of year in which the pharmacist's license to practice pharmacy expires. - 4.2.
+The registration shall be posted conspicuously at all locations at which the pharmacist administers an immunization.

-- 54.2.
-The registration shall be posted conspicuously at any all locations at which the pharmacist is administers an immunization. - 54.3.
-Prior to administering immunizations, a pharmacy intern shall provide to his or her supervising pharmacist documentation that the pharmacy intern has completed all of the training and current certification required by subsections 43.1.b. and 43.1.c. of this rule.
-The supervising pharmacist shall maintain this documentation in the pharmacy where the pharmacist and pharmacy intern who administers an immunization is employed or otherwise practicing at the time any immunization is administered by a pharmacy intern. - 54.4 Prior to administering immunizations, a pharmacy technician shall submit an application supplied by the Board providing that all of the requirements of Section 3.3 have been met, the Board shall issue a registration to administer immunizations.
+- 4.3.
+Prior to administering immunizations, a pharmacy intern shall provide to his or her supervising pharmacist documentation that the pharmacy intern has completed all of the training and current certification required by subsections 3.1.b. and 3.1.c. of this rule.
+The supervising pharmacist shall maintain this documentation in the pharmacy where the pharmacist and pharmacy intern who administers an immunization is employed or otherwise practicing at the time any immunization is administered by a pharmacy intern. - 4.4 Prior to administering immunizations, a pharmacy technician shall submit an application supplied by the Board providing that all of the requirements of Section 3.3 have been met.
+Providing all requirements of Section 3.3 have been met, the Board shall issue a registration to administer immunizations.
 Registrations shall expire biennially on June 30 of the year in which the pharmacy technician's license expires.

-§15-12-65.
+§15-12-5.
 Immunizations.